The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   console.log(bffs);
   ```
-  It'll throw an error on line 68.
-This is because of the equal sign.
-You are trying to reassign bffs to a new value.
-This is a new
+  It'll throw a type error.
+This is because of the use of const rather than let or var.
+The string is a primitive data type and cannot be mutated.
-  string we are reassigning it to NOT adding another array element to it.

 8. **Wait, why doesn't the code below throw an error?! 🧐 What does this demonstrate?**
   ```javascript